AhmadovS/csc488/A4/functions-design.md

 We're gonna need to update the display after a routine call returns, this is explained in the section below.

 ## Procedure and function exit code.
 After a routine reaches it's return statement, it sets the value for the `return value` if it's a function, cleans up all the stack values down to, but excluding `ADDR $L 3` (so only return address, return value, static link and dynamic link are on stack), we then update display[$callerL], where $callerL is lexic level of the caller, before branching to the caller's code.
-Once branched to the caller's code, the caller is responsible for update the rest of the display.
+Once branched to the caller's code, the caller is responsible for updating the rest of the display.

 After function reaches `return with` statement:
 ```